|What to do if you want to analyze regulated foreign or domestic soil at the APS|

-Soil from foreign sources and certain locations in the United States are regulated in their movement into and about the country.
+Soil from foreign sources and certain locations in the United States are regulated in their movement into and about the United States.
 A permit from the United States Department of Agriculture (USDA) is required to receive these soils unless they are sterilized.
 More complete information about the regulation of soil can be found on the USDA Soil Permit web page.
 More general information is available on the USDA APHIS website.
-Please contact Bruce Glagola well in advance of your experiment start date to arrange for use of regulated soil samples.
+Please contact Liz Schmidt well in advance of your experiment start date to arrange for use of regulated soil samples at the APS.

 A few important concepts from the USDA Circular Q-330.300-2, Soil (01/2001) are:

 |Does the APS have a permit to receive regulated foreign and domestic soil samples?|

 |Yes, the APS has a USDA permit to receive and manage regulated soil samples.|

 |What if I need help deciding if my samples are regulated soil?|

 |If you are having difficulty deciding if your samples are "soil" or if they are regulated please contact Liz Schmidt (email@example.com).|

 |What do I have to do to ship a regulated soil sample to the APS?|